 This page is designed to provide you with all of the information you need for the payments that have been logged on the individual account.
 The table underneath the summary shows all payments made on the account.
-Payments that are active and still apply to the account are blue.
 If a payment is edited, it will be listed in beige.
 Any reversed payments are listed in pink.
 If you'd like to sort the payments by a column, simply click any of the column headers.
 Lastly, there will be a note at the top of this area if there are active recovery payments on the loan.

 - – Click this to edit the existing payment.